-The receivable and payable transactions between the Primary Government and Component Units, as of June 30, 2025, consist of the following: (Amounts expressed in Thousands.
-Negative numbers are presented in parentheses and may not be read by all screen readers.)
+The receivable and payable transactions between the Primary Government and Component Units, as of June 30, 2025, consist of the following (amounts expressed in thousands):

 Receivable Fund Payable Fund Amount General Fund Non-major component units \$ 2,319

 The receivable and payable transactions between the general fund and component unit are reported as due from/due to component units and due to/due from primary government.
 The receivable and payable transactions between the component unit and custodial fund are reported as due from primary government by the component unit and accounts payable and accrued liabilities by the custodial fund.